Dortmund starts Bundesliga campaign with 5-1 win v Augsburg

 Witsel crossed for substitute Julian Brandt to complete the scoring in the 82nd and mark his Dortmund debut with a goal.

+Werder Bremen overtook Hamburger SV with the most appearances in the Bundesliga as it played its 1,867th game in Germany’s top flight.
+But Fortuna Düsseldorf was in no mood to join in the home side’s celebrations and took advantage of defensive mistakes to win 3-1.
+It was Düsseldorf’s first win in Bremen since 1977.

-Bayer Leverkusen defeated promoted Paderborn 3-2, and Cologne also lost on its return, 2-1 at Wolfsburg.
-Fortuna Düsseldorf won 3-1 at Werder Bremen and Freiburg scored three late goals in a 3-0 win over Mainz.
+Freiburg scored three late goals in a 3-0 win over Mainz.

 Borussia Mönchengladbach hosts Schalke in the late game.